naseer2426/Three-Dimention-Rendering-Tk/README.md

 # About The Program
-This is a program that takes in 3D coordinates and colours of a shape, and renders a 3D shape
+This is a program that takes in 3D coordinates and colours, and renders a 3D shape

 ![alt text](Program_sample_gifs/cone.gif "Cone")
 ![alt text](Program_sample_gifs/cube.gif "Cube")

 # Maths Behind the Scenes